mharen/mharen.github.io/_posts/2011/2011-02-28-curious-tale-of-ms-talks-to-loud.md

 To help distinguish between Ms. and Mr. above, I color coded their lines to match their artificial tans (for the unaware, it’s February in northeast Ohio and we haven’t seen the sun in a few months; most of us Caucasians look like vampires).

-Let me just close with a few reminders before anyone complains that I’m just a grumpy old man:   <ul>   <li>I’m not old</li>    <li>This person was talking way too loud and we had no choice but to listen.</li>    <li>Absolutely everything she said (at least what we could hear) was like the above.
-For 30 minutes.</li>    <li>I hate it when people brag about sucking at life and I hope you do, too.</li> </ul>
+Let me just close with a few reminders before anyone complains that I’m just a grumpy old man:      * I’m not old    * This person was talking way too loud and we had no choice but to listen.    * Absolutely everything she said (at least what we could hear) was like the above.
+For 30 minutes.    * I hate it when people brag about sucking at life and I hope you do, too.